 After you get pre-approved, you'll receive a loan estimate.

 A loan estimate shows the terms including interest rate, length of loan, costs of taxes and insurance, change over time and other important financials.
 By comparing these estimates, you can choose the right option for you.

 Getting pre-approved early can give you the edge over other buyers.
 The amount you're pre-approved for helps determine your price range, which can help alleviate some frustration.
 It sends a signal to your agent and seller that you are serious and it can make the entire process faster.

 Now that you have researched all of your lending options and have gotten pre-approved, you are ready to work with your real estate agent to find your dream home.
 Congrats!

 I was born and raised in Columbus, graduated from Bishop Hartley High School, then received a business degree from Butler University in Indianapolis.
-I have over 14 years of residential real estate wi....
+I have 17 years of residential real estate with bo....

 Latest Blog Posts

 How the Appraisal Process Works: To begin, an appraisal is an unbiased professional opinion of a home’s value, usually conducted by a professional licensed appraiser.
 Appraisals are